sassbalint/sandbox/git_hooks.md

 ### usage

-After installation do some simple change, try to commit and see what is happening and the messages what you get. :)
+After installation do some simple changes in the repo (eg. `touch f`), try to commit and see what is happening and pay attention to the messages what you get. :)

 ### info